Subtypes of Fungal Nail Infection

-Distal lateral subungual onychomycosis (DLSO) is the most common form of onychomycosis.
+- Distal lateral subungual onychomycosis (DLSO) is the most common form of fungal nail infection.
 In DLSO, the fungus generally spreads from the skin and invades the underside of the nail where the nail meets the nail bed.
-Inflammation in these areas of the nail causes the symptoms of DLSO (see Symptoms).
+Inflammation in these areas of the nail causes the symptoms of DLSO.

-Onychomycosis related to candidal (yeast) infection is a little different from onychomycosis related to other fungal infections.
-Candidal onychomycosis has several characteristics:
+- Fungal nail infection related to yeast (Candida) infection is a little different from fungal nail infection related to other fungal infections.
+Candidal fungal nail infection has several characteristics:

-Total dystrophic onychomycosis is not a distinct subtype of onychomycosis.
+- Total dystrophic onychomycosis is not a distinct subtype of fungal nail infection.
 Dystrophic onychomycosis is the term used to describe the most advanced form of any of the above subtypes, and it involves the entire nail unit.
 Dystrophic onychomycosis may cause permanent scarring of the nail matrix.